Generally, educators don’t expect teacher gifts.

 Teachers care about children and want to educate them in preparation for the world beyond school.
 That’s enough of a reward for most educators.

 That said, your student’s teacher is awesome!
 This past school year has been trying for everyone – students, parents and teachers alike.
-So you want to do a little more to show you appreciate how your teacher goes above and beyond the call of duty.
+So you want to do a little more to show how much you appreciate your teacher who goes above and beyond the call of duty.
 That’s where teachers’ gifts come in.

 You don’t need to think of your kid’s teacher only during the holiday season.
 Make sure to remember your child’s great educator during teacher appreciation week.
-In 2020, teacher appreciation week is the first full school week of May – May 3rd through May 7th.
+In 2021, teacher appreciation week is the first full school week of May – May 3rd through May 7th.